Dallinger/Dallinger/docs/source/web_api.rst

 are specifying is a custom class it will need to be added to the dictionary of known\_classes in your experiment code.

-You may also pass the values property1, property2, property3,
+You may also pass the values property1, property2, property3, property4,
-property4 and property5.
+property5 and details.
 If passed this will fill in the relevant values of the transmissions created with the values you specified.

 The transmitting node and a list of created transmissions are sent to experiment method ``transmission_post_request(node, transmissions)``.